Sid1396-byte/qwen-quantization/README.md

 # Qwen-1.5B Quantization and vLLM Benchmark 🚀

-NOTE- I compared AWQ and GPTQ on Qwen2.5-1.5B.
-AWQ achieved higher downstream accuracy on GSM8K and MMLU, while GPTQ achieved marginally lower perplexity.
-However, the perplexity difference was only about 0.1%, and the benchmark sample sizes were too small for a statistically strong conclusion.
-Additionally, my GPTQ configuration used desc_act=False, which likely disadvantaged GPTQ.
-Therefore I would not claim AWQ is universally better based on these results.
+NOTE- Evaluated Qwen2.5-1.5B quantized with AWQ and GPTQ using 4-bit quantization on GSM8K, MMLU (Abstract Algebra, Anatomy), and WikiText.

+In this experiment, AWQ achieved higher scores on the selected GSM8K and MMLU subsets, while GPTQ achieved slightly lower perplexity on WikiText.

+Note: Results were obtained using a limited evaluation subset (--limit 50) and GPTQ was configured with desc_act=False, so these numbers should be considered exploratory rather than definitive.

 This repository contains Python scripts to locally quantize the `Qwen/Qwen2.5-1.5B` model into **4-bit GPTQ** and **4-bit AWQ** formats.
 It also includes comprehensive benchmarking tools to test the throughput of these models using **vLLM** and evaluate their accuracy using **lm-eval**.